shakeel-mohammed/client-server/report.md

 17. the found server is saved as the most recently used server.
 18. goes back to step 7.
 19. breaks out of the loop and returns the thread back to the main.java file where the connection is ended gracefully.

+## How to run
+### Compile
+it comes pre-compiled, but the compile.bash script can be used to compile if required.
+From the main directory, run "bash scripts/compile.bash".
+This will compile the files in the /src directory and create or overwrite the files in the /compiled directory.

+### To run
+Navigate to the 'config.properties' file and observe the key/values pairs.
+The host IP, port, algorithm (currently, only supports llr) are configurable from this file.
+There is also a value for 'buffer_for_record_length' which is the amount of bytes added to the calculated length of buffers used throughout the client.

+Navigate to the /compiled directory and run 'java Main'.

+# References